ubc-library-rc/rdm/content/04_directory_structures.md

     * Descriptive: organizing folders based on file types or content
     * Sequential: organizing folders based on a specific order
 * File and folder names
-  * The file and folder names should follow [good naming practices](https://ubc-library-rc.github.io/rdm/content/01_file_naming.html): machine-readable (no special characters and no empty spaces between words), human-readable (the file or folder name reflects its content), and consistently formatted.
+  * The file and folder names should follow [good naming practices](https://ubc-library-rc.github.io/rdm/content/01_file_naming.html): machine-readability (no special characters and no empty spaces between words), human-readability (the file or folder name reflects its content), and consistent formatting.
 * Folder structure or layout
   * Have a balance between the depth and shallowness of your folder structure: not too deep, but not too shallow.
   * If your directory is too deep or too shallow, then you would be scrolling or clicking around too much before finding the correct file.
 A directory that is too deep will result in a file path with too many folders, which can exceed the character limit.
     * For example: The length of a OneDrive root folder, like C:\users\meganb\OneDrive - Contoso, in addition to the relative path of the file (up to 400 characters), cannot exceed 520 characters [(Microsoft 2023)](https://support.microsoft.com/en-us/office/restrictions-and-limitations-in-onedrive-and-sharepoint-64883a5d-228e-48f5-b3d2-eb39e07630fa).
 In the Windows API, the maximum length for a path is 260 characters [(Microsoft 2024)](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry).
 If you had more files and folders, the character count can add up!
+* As a rule of thumb, file directories should be 3 to 5 levels deep.

 Proper or well-structured directory structures will help with data sharing.
 However, you should consider only sharing access to what is necessary and/or placing restrictions on sensitive files.
 For example, make your raw data read-only and work with its derivatives.
 In this way, your raw data is protected and can be referred back to if re-analysis is necessary.